 VAWnet serves as the NRCDV’s primary dissemination vehicle for domestic violence information and materials to the field on domestic violence policy, practice and research.
 One of the NRCDV’s key initiatives, VAWnet is a comprehensive, full-text collection of online resources, developed with core funding from the National Center on Injury Prevention and Control/CDC and sustained with funding from the Family Violence Prevention and Services Program at HHS.
 Ongoing feedback from the field confirms that advocates and practitioners working to end violence against women utilize VAWnet resources to increase their capacity, expand their knowledge, and identify best practice models for prevention and intervention.

-Special projects of the NRCDV include PreventIPV, the Runaway & Homeless Youth and Relationship Violence Toolkit and The AEDVC Leadership Forum.
+Special projects of the NRCDV include Safe Housing Partnerships, PreventIPV, the ACE-DV Leadership Forum, Runaway & Homeless Youth and Relationship Violence Toolkit, and Community Based Participatory Research Toolkit.

 A project of the IPV Prevention Council, PreventIPV provides an opportunity to create and sustain a unified national prevention effort by promoting strategies, tools, and lessons learned by state/territory and community-based prevention programs across the United States.
 The PreventIPV.org online space offers peer-driven resources and tools to help build the capacity of domestic violence programs to engage communities in the social change work that is necessary to promote a thriving culture where all relationships are built on respect, equality, and peace.

 This Toolkit was developed by and for advocates in the runaway and homeless youth (RHY) and domestic and sexual assault (DV/SA) fields to help programs better address relationship violence with runaway and homeless youth.
 The Toolkit organizes information, resources, tips and tools drawn from the wealth of information gathered when the two service systems were convened through local collaborative projects funded by the Family and Youth Services Bureau (FYSB) of the U.S. Department of Health and Human Services.

 The Adults Children Exposed to Domestic Violence (ACE-DV) Leadership Forum is comprised of advocates in the movement to end gender based violence who identify as having experienced domestic violence in childhood.
 The Leadership Forum was established to amplify the voices and experiences of ACE-DV to enhance our work to end domestic violence.